 5 Tips for Managing Social Anxiety

 Social anxiety disorder does not have to control your life by preventing you from trying new things, meeting new people, or preventing you from reaching your full potential.
-Like other anxiety disorders, social anxiety is treatable.
 Consider the following five tips for managing social anxiety:

 - Challenge your negative thinking – Negative thoughts fuel social anxiety and cause you to misread significantly or misinterpret people and situations.
 Ask yourself how realistic your thinking is and challenge negative thoughts with positive ones.

 - Learn to control your breathing – Anxiety can cause you to feel shortness of breath, making you feel more anxious.
 Take time to connect with your breath and slow it down.
 Taking just a few slow, deep breaths can significantly impact your feelings.

 - Practice and prepare – Ask the people you are comfortable with to role-play specific scenarios that make you anxious or try going someplace new with them.
 Use deep breathing and relaxation techniques to calm yourself before leaving the house.